ghostwalkerj/DCLBillboard/README.md

   administrator addresses may be added and removed.
 See the OpenZeppelin [documentation](https://docs.openzeppelin.com/contracts/2.x/access-control) for more information on Ownership and Role-Based Access Control.
+* Banners, Billboards, and Flight objects
+* Payments from users who have schedule Flights.

 ### DCLBillboard Management System